facilityregistry/fred-api/docs/api_specifications.rst

 Active
 ~~~~~~

-Active = yes/no indicates whether the facility is active or not.
+Active = True/False indicates whether the facility is active or not.

 ::

-  active: yes/no
+  active: "True"

 Authentication
 --------------